This post may contain affiliate links. See my disclosure policy.

 • Beef Broth – A low-sodium beef broth is recommended.

-• Egg Noodles – Egg noodles are my favorite go-to side to serve with this recipe.
+• Egg Noodles – Egg noodles are my go-to side for this recipe.
 Mashed potatoes or mashed cauliflower are also delicious.

 Close-up image of Hungarian beef goulash with egg noodles, bell pepper, and carrots garnished with parsley.